-How does a HDHP (High Deductible Health Plan) work?
+How does an HDHP (High Deductible Health Plan) work?

-- " You'll pay less in premiums.
-(Think less money from your paycheck.) - " You'll pay for the full cost of non-preventive medical services until you reach your deductible. - " You can also use a Health Savings Account in conjunction, which provides a safety net for unexpected medical costs and tax advantages. - " If you expect to mostly use preventive care (which is covered), this plan could be for you.
+- " You'll pay less in premiums. - " You'll pay for the full cost of non-preventive medical services until you reach your deductible. - You can also use a Health Savings Account in conjunction, which provides a safety net for unexpected medical costs and tax advantages. - " If you expect to mostly use preventive care (which is covered), this plan could be for you.